Helmholtz-UFZ/MiniSpecFirmware/README.md

 Differences in usage with HW-Versions-Change 2.0 to 2.1
 -------------------------------------

-- Default USART-Interface is now Uart4 (befor was Uart1).
-Use CN7 Pin1 for TX and CN7 Pin2 for RX.
+- Default USART-Interface is Uart1.
+Use PB7 for RX and PB6 for TX
     Use thes to connect them to CN3 rx to tx and tx to rx for Usb-Virtual-COM-Port communication.
 - NRST (SB12) is not connected by default anymore.
 For Programming/Debugging connect manually: connect CN4 Pin5 with CN7 Pin14
 - SD Card is working now.
 Use a formated Fat32 SD card.
 CSV-Files are generated.
+- DIP-Switch is connected physically to pins PA2,PA3 and PB15
+- ParallelPort Data D3 is switched from PA3 to PA10
+- ParallelPort Data D2 is switched from PA2 to PA8
+- ADC-RESET signal removed
+- ADC-PD signal removed

 Communication with the Board
 ----------------------------